shainajaneee/Technologia---Landing-Page/README.md

 - **Font Awesome** for icons

 ## Demo
-You can view the live demo here: [Insert Netlify or GitHub Pages Link]
+You can view the live demo here: https://techaccesories.netlify.app/